 In the general execution of their duties police must have reasonable and probable ground to believe it is safe to operate without emergency equipment.
 This exemption does not apply in school and playground zones.

-Fire apparatus and ambulances may not disobey traffic rules unless emergency lights and siren are activated with the exception of stopping, standing or parking.
+Fire trucks and ambulances may not disobey traffic rules unless emergency lights and siren are activated with the exception of stopping, standing or parking.
 In that case only emergency lights are required to be used.

 Of course, they must execise the same care and are governed by the Occupational Health and Safety Regulation for traffic control while doing so.